 Player get shot and has WHITE bandage applied by any other player.

-Player chooses to walk around with WHITE bandage still applied and risks getting shot and killed after Bead / Card Draw.
+Player chooses to walk around with WHITE bandage still applied and risks getting shot and killed after a Card Draw at the main camp.

 EG 2 =